shug0/nebulae/README.md

   ```
   then run `bower install` successfully

-  In case of 'Grunt :: Error: listen EADDRINUSE :::5858'
+  In case of `Grunt :: Error: listen EADDRINUSE :::5858`, you can apply it yourself by replacing your Sails `/lib/hooks/grunt/index.js` file with the contents of [this file](https://raw.githubusercontent.com/balderdashy/sails/88ffc0ed9949f8c74ea390efb5610b0e378fa02c/lib/hooks/grunt/index.js).

-  You can apply it yourself by replacing your Sails' /lib/hooks/grunt/index.js file with the contents of     https://raw.githubusercontent.com/balderdashy/sails/88ffc0ed9949f8c74ea390efb5610b0e378fa02c/lib/hooks/grunt/index.js; this is the file that will be in the next release, so it's safe to use now.
+  This is the file that will be in the next release, so it's safe to use now.